SignalQuay

 Operating benchmark

-A company pursuing the wrong sales or marketing pipeline typically wastes 20% to 35% of relevant go-to-market spend or sales capacity, based on triangulating paid-media inefficiency, lead-response leakage, sales productivity limits, funnel conversion decay, and sales/marketing alignment research.
-In severe wrong-buyer or wrong-channel cases, the waste can exceed 50%.
+When the wrong buyer, channel, or message drives the pipeline motion, teams can waste 20% to 35% of relevant go-to-market spend or sales capacity.
+In severe wrong-ICP or wrong-channel cases, the waste can exceed 50%.

 Solution